lando/acquia/docs/development.md

 Verification commands
 ---------------------

-# Should be able to connect to all mariadb relationships
+# Should be able to connect to all mysql relationships
-lando mariadb main -e "show tables;"
+lando mysql acquia -e "show tables;"

 Destroy tests
 -------------